dergigi/dergigi.github.io/collections/bitcoin/_posts/2026-05-20-careful-icarus.md

 layout: post
 title: Careful, Icarus
 subtitle: Why "on-chain zaps" are a terrible idea
-description: "Tying identity to onchain activity is problematic in more ways than one."
+description: Tying identity to onchain activity is problematic in more ways than one.
 date: 2026-05-20
 blocktime: 950285
 image: "/assets/images/on-chain-zaps.jpg"